 There are so many opinions circulating about this topic.
 But the most recent studies reveal that stretching before exercise or activity may hamper muscle performance.
 Research has shown that “static” stretching (holding a stretch longer than a few seconds) doesn’t actually prepare muscles for the workout.
 Rather, it weakens them, making the body more susceptible to injury.

 I do recommend to kids that they warm up before their activity.
 They can do this by running practice drills or doing lighter versions of their actual activity.
 For instance, runners should start with a light jog, baseball players should take some easy practice swings, and tennis players should do some light volleys.
 The goal is to get the body warm and to prime the muscles and tendons before the activity begins.
+With this being said, when it comes to racket sports like badminton and tennis, there are times where players can develop elbow injuries, resulting in them having to undergo treatment and be out of the sport for a while.
+It is understandable that people who do unfortunately suffer from this look into something like tennis elbow nyc, to help get them the answers and treatment they will need to help get their health back on track.
+But thinking about sports as a whole, it is important to warm up before games, just to be on the safe side.

 Dynamic movements should also be incorporated in the warm-up, which does include stretching within the movements.
 For example, high knees, hip circles, squats, and lunges will all get the body warm and the muscles prepared for what’s to come.